 Airlines in Japan will deny you boarding for onward flights to China if your passport does not have a valid Chinese visa.
 U.S. citizen travelers who are not legally resident in Japan have reported difficulties in obtaining a Chinese visa during a short stay in Japan.
 The U.S. Embassy and U.S. consulates in Japan cannot assist in obtaining Chinese visas.
 More information is available on the Country Specific Information page for China.
 Entry requirements for Hong Kong are available on this webpage as well.

 Military/SOFA Travelers: While active-duty U.S. military personnel may enter Japan under the Status of Forces Agreement (SOFA) with proper Department of Defense (DOD) identification and travel orders, all SOFA family members, civilian employees, and contractors must have valid passports to enter Japan.
 Military members with non-U.S. citizen family members seeking to have them accompany them to Japan should consult with their command and Japan Immigration for requirements, as entry to Japan may differ depending on nationality.
-You should obtain a tourist passport before leaving the United States to accommodate off-duty travel elsewhere in Asia, as obtaining one in Japan can take several weeks.
-If your duties will include official travel, you should also obtain an Official Passport before coming to Japan to avoid delays of up to two months, as overseas applications for these passports must be referred to a special office in Washington, D.C., which increases the processing time.
+The Embassy urges all U.S. citizens, including active duty military who are able to enter Japan on SOFA status, to obtain a regular “tourist” passport before leaving the United States to accommodate off-duty travel outside of Japan, as obtaining a passport in Japan can take several weeks.
+If your duties will include official travel, you should also obtain an official passport before coming to Japan to avoid delays of up to two months, as overseas applications for these passports must be referred to a special office in Washington, D.C., which increases the processing time.
 Please consult the DOD Foreign Clearance Guide before leaving the United States.

 Long-Term Residency Requirements: Japan amended its Immigration Control and Refugee Recognition Act in 2009, and the changes took effect on July 9, 2012.
+Under the new system, residents were required to replace the old alien registration card with a new residence card no later than July 8, 2015.
 In addition, under the 2006 revision of the same law, if you are a long-term resident who obtained residence through your Japanese ancestry, you may have to provide evidence that you do not have a criminal record in your home country before you can renew residency status in Japan.
 As Japanese Immigration regulations are complex and changing, the Embassy recommends that you consult directly with your local immigration office for specific guidance.
 You can obtain a Proof of no U.S. criminal record through the FBI Identification Record Request.

 The current residency system, instituted by the Japanese government on July 9, 2012, impacts the following groups: